Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Method

 \subsection{Baseline: Pure Pursuit strategy}

-Typical and popular strategies utilized in PE games are Constant Bearing (CB), Line of Sight (LoS), and PP guidance laws\cite{breivik2008guidance}.
-Constant Bearing assumes the knowledge of the attacker's instantaneous velocity as well as its position\cite{makkapati2018pursuit}, whereas the defender only has access to the noisy observation of the attacker in our problem.
-Consequently, CB is not suitable to apply to our problem.

-Line of Sight, on the other hand, is known to be infeasible in missions with observational uncertainty unless there are external or additional measures to complement the noisy observation\cite{ratnoo2011line}.
-Sufficient support for reliable observation was a reasonable assumption for military missions such as intercepting a missile.
-However, in this problem, we are assuming a more generic situation where such support is unavailable.
-This crosses out LoS from our feasible strategy.
+Typical and popular strategies utilized in PE games are Constant Bearing (CB), Line of Sight (LoS), and PP guidance laws~\cite{breivik2008guidance}.
+CB assumes the knowledge of the attacker's instantaneous velocity as well as its position~\cite{makkapati2018pursuit}, whereas the defender only has access to the noisy observation of the attacker in our problem.
+Consequently, CB is not suitable for application to our problem.
+LoS, on the other hand, is known to be infeasible in missions with observational uncertainty unless there are external or additional measures to complement the noisy observation\cite{ratnoo2011line}.

-Having only access to the instantaneous positional estimate of the attacker, PP strategy is a reasonable strategy to be considered\cite{makkapati2018pursuit}.
-The idea of this strategy is to always steer the defender directly to the observation of the attacker.
-This can be considered as a strategy that solely focuses on the second objective of \eqref{condition1}.
+Having only access to the instantaneous positional estimate of the attacker, the PP strategy is a reasonable strategy to be considered\cite{makkapati2018pursuit}.
+The idea of this strategy is to always steer the defender directly to the observation of the attacker \eqref{condition1}.
 Formally, the defender's control input is designed by